sciencelee/chicago-red-light-cameras/readme.md

 Around 22% of the crashes could be explained by the model.

 The features which had the greatest effect on the target (daily crashes) were:
-- Weekends (Sat/Sun) average about 4 additional accidents citywide over a typical weekday.
+- Weekday (Fri/Sat) average about 4 additional accidents citywide over a typical weekday.
+Sunday has no peaks from rush hour traffic.
 - Precipitation - For every 8mm of rain/snow, we can expect an additional crash in the city.
 - Congestion - In the worst afternoon rush hour, you would expect 5 more accidents than the mean.
 In the best afternoon rush hour, you would expect 9 fewer accidents than the mean.
 - Red light violations - There has moderate cross correlation with congestion.
 For every 100 violations, we expect an additional accident.
 There are typically 1000 and 5000 thousand violations per day in Chicago.